OurchiveIO/ourchive/README.md

 We have used Unsplash free images for icon defaults.

-This app was instantiated in part from the [flask boilerplate](https://github.com/italomaia/flask-empty) project, as well as [react-flask](https://github.com/bonniee/react-flask).
-Additionally, all the frameworks and tools we are using are open source, including:
+All frameworks and tools we are using are open source, including:

-- tusd
-- React
-- flask
-- postgres
-- docker
+- Django
-- redis
+- Postgres
-- elasticsearch
+- Docker
 - pytest